Azure/azure-data-labs/.assets/docs/adl-deployment-githubactions.md

 ### Update lab parameters (config-lab.yml)

-To deploy a lab to the desired Azure subscription, you will need to modify some parameters to the appropiate blueprint in the forked repository.
+To deploy a lab to the desired Azure subscription, you will need to modify some parameters to the appropiate template in the forked repository.
 There is only one file that requires updates - `config-lab.yml`, as follows:

 | Config param | Description |
 | - | - |